CollectionBuilder/collectionbuilder.github.io/old/workshop/introduction.md

 ### Methodology

-We call the methodology we use to build CollectionBuilder Lib-STATIC.
+We call the methodology we use to build CollectionBuilder Lib-Static.
 We've created [a little website to document the ideas that inform this approach](https://lib-static.github.io/).

 Basically, we believe that the systems libraries have been locked into, particularly concerning digital collections, serve neither the librarians/GLAM professionals that maintain them and prepare their content nor the collections we are trying to promote using them.